AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-price-rules.md

 >
 >After you create this association, the dynamic block is displayed **only** when the rule fires.
 If the promotion is targeted to segment A, the block is displayed to segment A. If the promotion is not active, the block is not displayed.

-## Associate Real-Time CDP Audiences with dynamic blocks

-If you want to associate Real-Time CDP Audiences in dynamic blocks, make sure you have [installed](../customers/customer-segment-rtcdp.md#install-the-extension) and [configured](../customers/customer-segment-rtcdp.md#configure-the-extension) the Real-Time CDP Audience extension before you proceeding.

->[!IMPORTANT]
->
->Real-Time CDP Audiences are not available for catalog price rules.

 ## Associate a dynamic block with a price rule

 1. On the _Admin_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL Promotions]_ and choose one of the following: